GPTCODEXEX/gpt_codex/README.md

 This repository contains a simple shopping cart example.
 The original static implementation using plain HTML, CSS and JavaScript is kept for reference, while a modern React + Vite version lives in the `frontend` directory.

+The React project is configured with a `base` path so that it works when deployed to GitHub Pages at `/gpt_codex/`.
+Product images are loaded from Unsplash so no binary assets are stored in this repository.

 ## Running Locally (React)

 To start the React development server run: